 You shattered my darkness Washed away my blindness Now I'm breathing in and breathing out I'm alive again”

-I drove home thanking God that I am alive again, and that I am alive in Him.
-I don’t know why things happen the way that they happen, but I know that I just have to keep moving forward, in forgiveness, in truth, and with God.
+I drove home thanking God to be alive again, that I am alive in Him.
+I don’t know why things happen the way that they do, but I know I just have to keep moving forward in forgiveness, in truth, and with God.

 My past will always be there.
 Those memories will always be a part of my mind.
-I don’t even mind that they are there.
-Those memories keep me motivated in this battle.
+I don’t even mind that they are there, those memories keep me motivated in this battle.
 I know I am forgiven.
-I know that God has cast my sin as far as the east is from the west, I know that.
+I know that God has cast my sin as far as the east is from the west.
 I feel His redemption.
 I feel His mercy.
 I feel it every day of my life.

 I share this part of my journey with all of you because many of you have been here since the very beginning.
 You heard there was an unnamed abortion clinic director who had resigned from Planned Parenthood and was now pro-life.
 You have shared your lives and your struggles with me, so I will continue to share mine with you.
 I reveal my vulnerability and my weakness because I don’t know how to be something I’m not.

 Hopefully over the past five years you have seen changes in me that made you smile.
 I pray that I have saved more than I helped to kill.
 I pray that God continues to open doors as long as He wants me doing this work.